float3/float3.github.io/content/books.md

 - [x] Harry Potter and the Methods of Rationality
 - [x] Three Worlds Collide
+- [x] A Girl corrupted by the Internet is the Summoned Hero
+- [ ] Unsong
 - [-] There is no Antimemetics Department
 - [ ] Flatland
 - [ ] Blood Meridian